Lake Sunset- Irix 15m - copyright ©Dana O. Crandel

 1. a hyperfocal scale to show you the area of maximum sharpness, and

-2. a definitive detent (“click stop”) at infinity.
+2. a definitive detent ("click stop") at infinity on the 15mm and the 11mm.

 Bring More into the Scene